 My pear tree blew down in a storm & I had no idea that my insurance wouldn’t cover everything.
 Any tips going forward?

 Also, check your insurance.
 In most cases, the amount of an allowable claim for any one tree or shrub is a maximum of $500.
 Keep accurate records of your landscape and real estate appraisals on any losses for insurance, legal, and income tax purposes.
 Consult your local Arborist or Plant Health Care professional at every stage in the life cycle of your landscape (planning, planting, care) and to make sure you do not suffer needless financial loss when a casualty strikes.
 Remember: You are responsible for the care and maintenance of the trees on your property!

 Is the presence of red ants living in a cedar tree a bad thing?
 Are they damaging to the tree or co-existing?

-You should also perhaps consider a medium growth tree like an Ash variety or a Harder Maple like the Red Sunset or Autum Baze Maple.
-Go to a local nursery where the staff is actually qualifed to help direct you on this tree selection as well.
+You should also perhaps consider a medium growth tree like an Ash variety or a Harder Maple like the Red Sunset or Autumn Blaze Maple.
+Go to a local nursery where the staff is qualified to help direct you on this tree selection as well.
 You will need to consider light, water, disease and pest hardiness (for example, an ash is susceptible to Emerald Ash Borer) and how close the tree will be to the house.

 Many times, the full effect of construction work can last anywhere from 5-7 years.
-Because of this, it is important when planning any constuction near trees, that the critical root zone of the tree is considered.
-If you are going to be operating very heavy equipment near a tree, it is best to determine ahead of time if you think the tree can be saved or if it will become a casuality of construction.
+Because of this, it is important when planning any construction near trees that the critical root zone of the tree is considered.
+If you are going to be operating very heavy equipment near a tree, it is best to determine ahead of time if you think the tree can be saved or if it will become a causality of construction.
 There are other factors to consider, but the critical root zone is basically the drip line of the tree.
 No construction activity should occur within that drip line of the tree canopy.
-If you remain unsure, please call Hansen’s for a certified arborist to take a look at your trees.
+If you remain unsure, please call Hansen’s for a certified arborist to take a look at the trees at your desired location.

 I have a heavily wooded, 5 acre lot and I want clear about an acre of land for a home.
 What are my options?

 Generally speaking, it takes about two business days in order for a certified arborist to make it to a home for an estimate.
-If you, as the home owner, know what your are interested in having work done & can describe it to one of the people who answers the phone in the office, it will make the process much more simple.
-Say for instance that you have some limbs on your elm tree in the front yard that are scraping your roof and you want them removed.
-Simply phone in & describe that very situation & indicate the location of tree, such as front yard, back yard, near the driveway or near the front window.
-That way we can be certain that we are looking at what you want us to look at & we can estimate it for you.
+If you know what work you need done and can describe it to us when you call, it will make the process much more simple.
+For example,you have limbs on your elm tree in the front yard scraping your roof and you want them removed.
+Simply phone in and describe that very situation and indicate the location of tree so we can be certain that we are looking at what you want us to look at and we can estimate it for you.

-For emergency tree services after events like a storm, we do our best to make it to everyone who phones for our help, just a quickly as possible.
-However, due to the staggering number of calls, it can take a day or two before we get around to each call.
-We try to respond to the most severe calls first.
-If your tree has fallen on your home or is blocking your driveway, then rest assured that you have called the right people & that we will respond promptly & get things cleaned up so that you can get back to normal as soon as possible.
+For emergency tree services after events like a storm, we do our best to make it to everyone who calls as quickly as possible.
+However, due to the staggering number of calls, it can take a day or two before we get around to each one.
+We always try to respond to the most severe calls first.
+If your tree has fallen on your home or is blocking your driveway, then rest assured that you have called the right people and we will respond promptly and get things cleaned up so that you can get back to normal as soon as possible.

 No, it is not necessary for you to be home.
 We will fully go over the job to be done with the homeowner before the work is performed.
-If you choose to be home to watch the work, that of course is fine as well, but don’t feel that you need to take a precious vacation day off from work in order to have your trees trimmed.
+If you choose to be home to watch the work you’re more than welcome to, but don’t feel that you need to take a precious vacation day off from work in order to have your trees trimmed.